Lie theory of finite simple groups and the Roth property: Nondegeneracy, eigenvalues and reducibility of the Killing form for conjugacy classes

-\begin{conjecture} Let $G$ be a finite nonabelian simple group and $\CC\subseteq G\setminus\{e\}$ a conjugacy class not consisting of involutions.
-Then the associated $K$ is irreducible. \end{conjecture}
+It appears for finite simple nonabelian groups that $K$ is irreducible for every nontrivial conjugacy class $\CC$ not consisting of involutions.
 This is surmised by looking at finite simple groups up to order 75,000.
-The only observed reducible cases are the classes of involutions for $G=PSL(2,2^k)$, $G=PSU(3,2^k)$ or $G = Suz(2^{2k-1})$ for $k\geq 2$ up to the order that we could check.
-These are all groups of Lie type over finite fields of characteristic 2 and we further conjecture that this is always the case.
-Results for $S_n$ will be discussed in Section~\ref{Sn}.
+The only observed reducible cases are the classes of involutions fo $G=PSL(2,2^k)$, $G=PSU(3,2^k)$ or $G = Suz(2^{2k-1})$ for $k\geq 2$ up to the order that we could check.
+These are all groups of Lie type over finite fields of characteristic 2. $S_4$ does have a noninvolutive reducible class (the 4-cycles) but for $S_n$, $n>4$ we have checked by computer up to $n=8$ that the conjugacy classes with reducible $K$ are precisely the ${n-1\over 2}$-fold $2$-cycles for $n$ odd, so all are involutive.
+In this case the maximal eigenvalue has eigenspace decomposition $1\oplus (n-1)$, where $(n-1)$ means the standard representation.

-Next, we consider the question: for which conjugacy classes is $K$ not only nondegenerate but positive definite?
-We have explained in the introduction that if $\C\CC$ is some kind of braided Lie algebra we might expect a simple group to have a unique `compact real form', i.e. a choice of $\C \CC$ with $K$ positive definite.
-Whilst this is not generally true, we can conjecture a close enough result: